-If any common units are offered and sold pursuant to this prospectus, then such common units will be offered and sold by Inergy Holdings, L.P., the selling unitholder.
-We will not receive any proceeds from the sale of common units by the selling unitholder.
+If any common units are offered and sold pursuant to this prospectus, then such common units will be offered and sold by Inergy Holdings, L.P.
+We will not receive any proceeds from the sale of common units sold pursuant to this prospectus.